-Turning stand visits into sales is no mystery for my interview guest
+Turning stand visits into sales is no mystery for Jeannette La

-Despite her youth, Jeannette La has a huge amount of exhibiting experience and stand management behind her.
-On your behalf, I was keen to get her to share some insights for Exhibitors Only.
+Despite her youth, Jeannette La has a considerable amount of exhibiting experience.
+On your behalf, I was keen for her to share some insights.

-A native of the US, Jeannette has been living and working in the UK for the past three and a half years.
+A native of the US, Jeannette now lives and works in the UK.
 She is currently Head of Marketing at a world-leading supplier of virtual sports video and gaming platforms.

 Jeannette, can I begin by asking you about the day to day duties of your role as Head Of Marketing?

-It’s pretty varied but it could be summed-up as coordinating and acting upon the expectations of our different business groups.
+It’s pretty varied, but it could be summed-up as coordinating and acting upon the expectations of our different business groups.
 I lead the formation of a communications strategy.
-That covers customer journeys from our website all the way through our business.
+That covers customer journeys from our website through our business.
 And leading all aspects of our trade show and events programme.

 How important are trade shows to your business?